Learn how to create a UDI procedure for compliance with the FDA and EU regulatory requirements for UDI compliance.

 - the serial number of a specific device;

 - the expiration date of a specific device;

 - the date a specific device was manufactured;

 - the distinct identification code required by §1271.290(c) for a human cell, tissue, or cellular and tissue-based product (HCT/P) regulated as a device.”
 (FDA, UDI Basics 2015).

-If a company were to produce multiple batches or lots of a device, the DI would remain the same, but the PI would be different for each batch produced.
+If a company were to produce multiple batches or lots of a device, the DI would remain the same, but the PI would differ for each batch produced.

 Your UDI must be provided in two separate formats.
 One is a plain text version that is simply an alphanumeric code that correlates with the information that it is trying to convey.
 This is a DI/PI code that must be labeled on the packaging of your medical device or, in some cases, on the device itself.

 A second format is a form that is AIDC compatible.
 AIDC stands for ‘Automatic Identification and Data Capture’.
-AIDC collects your information without having to manually enter all of your data.
+AIDC collects your information without having to enter all of your data manually.
 Generally, this is some type of barcode or QR code.

 You can see examples of AIDC technology in our daily lives.
 Some of the most common examples are barcodes, as mentioned above, and magnetic strips and chips as we see in our credit and debit cards.
-RFID, Optical Scanners, and other various biometrics are also included as some of the less common AIDC methods.
+RFID, optical scanners, and other biometrics are also included as some of the less common AIDC methods.